 Instructions

-- In the bowl of a stand mixer, combine the starter, sugar, and water together.
+- In the bowl of a stand mixer, combine the starter, sugar, and water.

 - Add the flour and salt into the wet ingredients.
-Use a dough hook attachment to knead the ingredients together (don't worry – the dough will look a bit dry, but overnight it will become fluffy).
+Use a dough hook attachment to knead the ingredients together on low speed (don't worry – the dough will look a bit dry, but overnight it will become fluffy).

-- Let the dough rest for 30 minutes and knead it for 5 minutes.
+- Let the dough rest for 30 minutes, then knead it for 5 minutes.
 Cover the dough with plastic wrap and let it rest at room temperature for 9-13 hours.

 - The following day, remove the dough from the bowl and divide it into 10-12 equal-sized pieces (about 90 grams in weight each).
 Shape each dough piece into a ball, cover the balls with a towel, and let them rest for 10 minutes.

-- Poke a hole in the center and straight through with your finger.
+- In each ball, poke a hole in the center and straight through with your finger.
 Pulling the center apart, move the dough in a circular motion around your fingers.
 Place the shaped bagels on a lined baking sheet.
 Cover them with a towel and let them rise for 20 minutes.

 - Bring a large pot of water to boil.
 Add honey to the pot and stir until it's fully dissolved.
 Add 1-2 bagels into the boiling water as "testers".
 Allow them to simmer for about 30 seconds on each side.

-- Straight out of the hot bath, dip the bagels into your favorite seasoning or keep them plain.
+- Straight out of the hot bath, dip the bagels into your favorite seasoning or leave them plain.

 - Assemble the bagels on a baking sheet, leaving space between each one.
 Bake them at 425°F for about 20 minutes or until they are golden brown.